Antoine-Bst/SCAN-2025_Set-Based-Temporal-Verification-of-NNCS/README.md

 print_Satisf_Signals(phi); Displays the satisfaction signal of a given formula.

 ****************
-Image: Nonlinear car model driven by a Neural Network in closed loop using Dynibex
+Image: Reachable tube of a nonlinear car model driven by a Neural Network in closed loop using Dynibex
 <p align="center">
   <img src="NonlinearcarNNCS.png" alt="Nonlinear car NNCS" width="70%">
 </p>